(For information on our Annual Graduate Research Conference, please go to the Graduate Conference Page)

 The list of those units is as follows:

-Anthropology, Centre for European, Russian, and Eurasian Studies (CERES), Curriculum, Teaching and Learning (CTL), Geography, History, Centre for Industrial Relations and Human Resources (CIRHR), Political Science, Religion, School of Public Policy and Governance (SPPG), Social Work, Sociology, Humanities, Social Sciences and Social Justice Education (HSSSJE), Leadership, Higher and Adult Education (LHAE), and Women and Gender Studies Institute (WGSI).
+Anthropology, Centre for European, Russian, and Eurasian Studies (CERES), Curriculum, Teaching and Learning (CTL), Geography, History, Centre for Industrial Relations and Human Resources (CIRHR), Political Science, Religion, School of Public Policy and Governance (SPPG), Social Work, Sociology, Social Justice Education (SJE), Leadership, Higher and Adult Education (LHAE), and Women and Gender Studies Institute (WGSI).

 See below for a list of faculty members on the EPS Faculty Advisory Committee.